Last Updated on April 26, 2026

 Today, it’s preserved as a museum ship in Greenwich, London.
 Visitors can explore the decks, learn about its history, and experience life aboard a 19th-century sailing vessel.

-As part of this afternoon experience, you get free entry to explore the Cutty sark which normally costs £20 for an adult ticket.
+As part of this afternoon experience, you get free entry to explore the Cutty Sark which normally costs £22 for an adult ticket.
 This means the afternoon tea will cost just £23 extra.
-Find out what life was like onboard a true survivor of the seas, see the sailors’ quarters and take the helm at the ship’s wheel.
+Find out what life was like on board a true survivor of the seas, see the sailors’ quarters and take the helm at the ship’s wheel.

 Afternoon tea is served underneath the hull of the ship.